luismtorresv/battlesocket/README.md

 ##### `JOINED_MATCHMAKING`

-When a client joins a game server, it is assigned a letter:
+When a client joins a game server, we send the following message:

-    joined_matchmaking = "JOINED_MATCHMAKING" player_letter
+    joined_matchmaking = "JOINED_MATCHMAKING"

 ##### `START_GAME`

-When a game room has been filled, i.e., there are two clients connected, the server sends a notification to both of them, specifying the start time, who goes first, and each player's board:
+When a game room has been filled, i.e., there are two clients connected, the server sends a notification to both of them, specifying their letters and each player's board:

-    start_game = "START_GAME" "start_time:"unix_time "initial_player:"letter "board:""{ (ship_type)":""}"
+    start_game = "START_GAME" player_letter "{ (ship_type)":""}"

 > [!WARNING]
 >